Google Search Console is one of the most accessible tools for monitoring and optimising your website’s performance.

 Now, you can analyse how competitors use these keywords through a Google search.
 It’s essential to identify why these keywords are underperforming for your site as opposed to the relative success of your competitors.

-The most common causes for specific keywords underperforming are poorly created meta descriptions and poor title tags.
+The most common causes of specific keywords’ underperformance are poorly created meta descriptions and poor title tags.
 To improve the quality of these elements, consider making them more compelling while still being SEO-friendly.
 For meta descriptions specifically, you must create a succinct description while inspiring curiosity within readers.

 By doing so, your website may see an uptick in search traffic.
 Continue to optimise your website to improve its performance even further.